vinejs/vinejs.dev/content/docs/guides/pre_compiling.md

+---
+summary: A complete reference to the VineJS pre-compiler
+---

 # Pre-compiling schema

 The performance benefits of using VineJS kick in when you pre-compile a schema.
 During the pre-compile phase, VineJS will convert your schema into an optimized JavaScript function that you can reuse to perform validations.